3db/3db/docs/usage/custom_logger.rst

 .. note::

-    To ensure that they do not perturb and/or slow down the scheduler, each logger is running in a separate python process.
-But because the amount of data generated is substantial, we found that transmitting the data from the scheduler to Logger classes was a major bottleneck.
+    To ensure that they do not perturb and/or slow down the scheduler, each logger runs in a separate python process.
+But, because the amount of data generated is substantial, we found that transmitting the data from the scheduler to the Logger classes was a major bottleneck.
 As a result, we decided to use shared memory instead.
-The scheduler place the information in a buffer and passes a reference instead.
-Because we enventually need to release the memory used for a result, we maintain a reference counter for each entry in the buffer in shared memory.
+The scheduler places the information in a buffer and passes a reference instead.
+Because we eventually need to release the memory used for a result, we maintain a reference counter for each entry in the buffer in shared memory.

-    To be able to keep track of Loggers, they have to request a unique identifier to the ``BigChungusCyclicBuffer``.
+    To be able to keep track of Loggers, they have to request a unique identifier from the ``BigChungusCyclicBuffer``.
 Moreover, they have to notify the buffer when they are done reading the information from the buffer using ``free()``.
 This way the scheduler will reuse the memory for an upcoming render.
 Failure to do so will result in the